ajschleg/Banker-s-Algorithm/README.md

 allocated; otherwise, the process must wait until some other process releases enough resources.

+    Each process will contain an array for total number of resources required.

   Several data structures must be maintained to implement the banker’s algorithm.
 These data structures encode the state of the resource-allocation system.
 We need the following data structures, where n is the number of